BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 **Here is how it works:**

-The Progressive Jackpot accumulates through small contributions made from each Entry Fee.
+The Progressive Jackpot accumulates through small contributions made from each entries Rake Fee.

 The Jackpot can be won by matching all or some of the numbers in a single draw.